 TEN THINGS YOU NEED TO KNOW ABOUT CHAINS

 (1) Chain manufacturers want to build strong yet light chains.
 To get strength, they can increase the roller diameter and pin diameter, but this increases weight as well.
-They look for better materials and manufacturing processes so they can decrease the amount of material and weight accordingly.
+So, they look for better materials and manufacturing processes so they can decrease the amount of material and weight accordingly.
 Chains must have great tensile strength, withstand large impacts and handle the incredibly abrasive environment of a motocross track.

 (2) There are several distinct chain components.
 Side plates: these are the actual linking portions of the chain.
 There are inner and outer side plates, and each has a different design.
-O-ring chains: in a sealed chain or O-ring chain, the inner and outer side plates are separated by a type of rubber seal.
+O-ring chains: in a sealed chain or O-ring chain, the inner and outer side plates are separated by a rubber seal.
 Rollers: in the center of the chain are rollers, which are the contact area for the sprockets.
 Pins: the axis of the rollers are the pins.
 Usually, bushings separate the rollers from the pins, but there are bushing-less designs.

 (3) The size of a chain is designated by a three-digit number (520, for example).
 The distance from the center of one pin to the center of the next is called pitch.
 Pitch is represented by the first digit, which is 4, 5 or 6.
 Although some companies have converted their numbers to decimals, the majority of measurements are in eighths of an inch.
 A 4 means 4/8-inch; a 5 means 5/8-inch; a 6 means 6/8-inch.
 The meaning of the second number can vary.
 Most commonly, it designates the width of a chain (from the inside of one inner side plate to the other).
 Adding to the complication is roller diameter, which affects proper chain fitment too.
 Width and roller diameter are associated with strength, so some chains are given digits to represent their model and not necessarily their size.
 The number may or may not reflect rated tensile strength.